urnathan/libcody/README.md

 # Future Directions

-* Current Directory syncing?
+* Current Directory.
 There is no mechanism to check the builder and the compiler have the same working directory.
 Perhaps that should be addressed.

 * Include path canonization and/or header file lookup